kalinchih/aws-kinesis-study/README.md

       - Fail to checkpoint consumer sequence number
     - Restart consumer timings:
       - Fail to consume records
-      - When exception thrown in customized KinesisConsumerHandler.handleRecord()
+      - When exception thrown in concrete KinesisConsumerHelper.handleRecord()
   - If start multiple KinesisConsumer instances, these consumers are managed by KCL and play as load balancing mode
-- Interface KinesisConsumerHandler
+- Interface KinesisConsumerHelper
   - Interface to customized consumer
   - @Override methods:
     - handleRecord(Record record):